Laser Photocoagulation for Diabetes Retinopathy

 Once the patient has been positioned in the operating room, laser is delivered to the retina under microscopic guidance.
 A fibre-optic cable is utilised to deliver the laser.
 Slit lamps are used to view the retina through the cornea.
 A small probe is introduced into the cavity of the eyeball and laser is directed onto the retinal surface.
 The procedure requires adequate positioning of the patient.

-Once the procedure has concluded, patients are often asked to rest for a short period of time before being discharged home.
+Once the procedure has concluded, patients are repeatedly asked to rest for a short period of time before being discharged home.

 Other complications of laser photocoagulation include loss of night vision, an alteration in the peripheral and central vision and failure of the procedure itself.